joegaudet/joegaudet.github.io/_posts/2013-07-24-styling-radio-buttons.markdown

 comments: true
 categories: [css, html]
 ---

-Working off the article found [here](http://webdesign.tutsplus.com/tutorials/htmlcss-tutorials/quick-tip-easy-css3-checkboxes-and-radio-buttons/), here's a quick example of pure css-html styled radio buttons.
+Working off the article found [here](http://webdesign.tutsplus.com/tutorials/htmlcss-tutorials/quick-tip-easy-css3-checkboxes-and-radio-buttons/), I've created a quick example of pure css-html styled radio buttons.

-The linked article does fine for creating the style, but setting the radio button to display: none, prevents the radio group from being able to gain focus.
+The linked article does fine for creating the style, but setting the radio button to `display: none`, prevents the radio group from being able to gain focus.
 As such your website will suffer some in the usability department.

 As before we start with a radio group, for this example I've put them in a list.